15 Best Iceland Car Rental Tips (2023)

 3. RENT THE RIGHT KIND OF VEHICLE

 When deciding what kind of vehicle to rent for your Iceland road trip, the time of year is very important.
-If you are traveling in the summer months and you are just going to be staying on the main roads, then a sedan should be fine.
+If you are traveling in the summer months and you are just going to be staying on the main paved roads, then a sedan should be fine.

 If, however, you are visiting Iceland in the winter or, in the summer months but plan on driving the F-Roads (unpaved gravel roads), a 4×4 is essential.